Zander-Labuschagne/Cryptogen/README.md

-# Cryptogen-Source
+# Cryptogen
-Source code for Cryptogen, an application used for the encryption and decryption of messages and files.
+An application used for the encryption and decryption of messages and files.
 Additional cryptosystems will be added in the future.

 This project is part of a university assignment and is still in progress and is being maintained with JetBrains IntelliJ IDEA.